DanNBullock/wma/README.md

 ### Sample Datasets

-If you don't have your own input file, you can download sample datasets from Brainlife.io, or you can use [Brainlife CLI](https://github.com/brain-life/cli).
+If you don't have your own input files, you can download sample datasets from Brainlife.io, or you can use [Brainlife CLI](https://github.com/brain-life/cli).

 ## Input
 -wbFG: either a path to a saved whole brain fiber group / tractogram (fg, fe, or tck; trk soon) or the object itself.